Hands up if you get confused about currency conversions, withdrawing money abroad and keeping your money safe when you're travelling?

 At the ATM, always take note of your surroundings before taking out the money - if it feels like a dodgy area, then try to find one in a more secure environment.
 Also, card scams at ATMs are becoming more prevalent, so shield your pin.

-There have been a handful of great new travel-oriented start-ups in the UK, and Monzo is leading the way.
-Since we've been using their prepaid card on our travels in 2017, we haven't paid a single ATM withdrawal fee.
+There have been a handful of great new travel-oriented start-ups in the UK, and Starling is now leading the way.
+Since we've been using their debit card and bank account on our travels in 2017, we haven't paid a single ATM withdrawal fee.

 Yep, that's right.

 They're trying to make banking modern, and the result is something fantastic for UK travellers.
-It's free to get one, itcan be used wherever there's a Mastercard symbol, it charges no fees to spend or withdraw cash overseas, has excellent exchange rates, and it's all managed by a great little app on Android or Apple.
+It's free to get one, it can be used wherever there's a Mastercard symbol, it charges no fees to spend or withdraw cash overseas, has excellent exchange rates, and it's all managed by a great little app on Android or Apple.
+We travelled South America for 4.5 months, and didn’t pay a single withdrawal fee as we just used our Starling cards and bank account.

-Unfortunately, Monzo is only available for UK residents - do you know of any similar cards in your country?
+Unfortunately, Starling is only available for UK residents - do you know of any similar cards in your country?
 Let us know in the comments.

 hand-to-hand money exchange is sensible in some places...